zuplo/docs/docs/articles/dev-portal-json.md

 :::

-Below is an example of a `dev-portal.json` file that is used to configure custom authentication to the [Developer Portal](../articles/developer-portal).
+Below is an example of a `dev-portal.json` file that's used to configure custom authentication to the [Developer Portal](../articles/developer-portal).

 ```json